 How do I know the AWS Standard is credible?

 The AWS Standard was developed through a four-year global, multi-stakeholder consultation seeking a framework that could be implemented by any site, in any sector, in any catchment around the world.
-Our standard is the only framework for water users that is fully compliant with the stringent guidelines for standards system laid down by ISEAL, the global alliance for credible standard systems.
+As an ISEAL Community Member, the Alliance for Water Stewardship is working to continually improve its system, and is the only framework focussed on water that is fully ISEAL Code Compliant

 How do I know claims against the Standard are credible?